 At the beginning of June (or February, for participants finishing in March), CLAIR collects contact information from JET participants completing their appointments on the JET Programme to assist them in maintaining connections with Japan and the JET Programme.
-You may also send your contact information to JET Alumni Associations (JETAA) via this form.
+You may also send your contact information to JET Alumni Associations (JETAA).

 - Preparing for your Successor